thesadru/disnake/docs/api.rst

             event = await guild.audit_logs().find(predicate)

         :param predicate: The predicate to use.
-Could be a |coroutine_link|_.
+Cold be a |corotine_link|_.
         :return: The first element that returns ``True`` for the predicate or ``None``.

     .. method:: flatten()